 It always warms my heart to see vegan options pop up in the national arena.
-Even better I love seeing this soy-free, gluten-free and nondairy frozen vegan yogurt right in my own backyard.
-I’m hoping this is showing up in airport because it would be awesome to have an option there too.
+Even better, I love seeing this soy-free, gluten-free and non-dairy frozen vegan yogurt right in my own backyard.
+I’m hoping this is showing up in airports because it would be awesome to have an option there too.

 They released a chocolate flavor first and now there’s a vanilla one too.
 My favorite was the vanilla and it would make a great base for some fresh berries and slivered almonds.
 Cheryl made a sundae with chocolate syrup and nuts.
 The chocolate reminds me of a fudgesicle and is pretty tasty too.

 The texture is thick and it melts slower than regular frozen yogurt which will be a bonus once it gets hot again.